Prehistory of Mesopotamia: Upper Palaeolithic

 Level C of the Shanidar Cave (between 34,000 and 26,500 BP) does not contain any skeletons indicating occupation during the Upper Paleolithic (between 45,000 and 12,000 BP).
 Only bone or antler objects have been found.
 Nonetheless, their Aurignacian-like style was so original that in 1963 the American archaeologist Ralph Stefan Solecki called them Baradostian (a reference to the Baradost Mountains, where the cave is located).
 During the Würm glacial maximum, which reached its coldest point around 20,000 BC, Shanidar Cave seems to have been deserted for about 10,000 years, perhaps because the cold forced the inhabitants down into the surrounding valleys, or because of the threat of falling rocks from the ceiling of the cave.

 Mousterian stone tools, already present in the upper layers of Shanidar level D, seem to have become more refined: light and often pointed armatures indicate a renewed use of mechanically propelled weapons, such as the bow.
 This was an important feature of the lithic industry in the Upper Paleolithic of the Zagros.
 Moreover, despite the paucity of test pits, the pendants were numerous and mostly made from the atrophied canines of red deer, drilled into the flat of the root, or from perforated red marine shells, or fashioned from hematite.
 One of these imitates the silhouette of a deer's canine tooth, polished, shiny, and embellished with a series of peripheral notches.
 These aesthetic activities tend to reinforce the idea that a spiritual "revolution" accompanied the development of cutting techniques.

 Other sites from this period have been discovered and excavated, stretching across the width of the Zagros to the foothill of the Himalayas.
 The Yafteh Cave in Lorestan is one of the most important.
 All these sites feature Aurignacian tools for the corresponding and higher time strata.
 Thus, in 2006, the term "Baradostian" was revised to define an earlier stage of the Aurignacian, intermediate between the Mousterian and an Aurignacian specific to the Zagros.
-In the eyes of the researcher Marcel Otte, all the Aurignacian material from the Zagros seems to assume a continuity, both technical and aesthetic, from east to west, to such an extent that a migratory tendency of the Zagros Aurignacian is confirmed from Central Asia to southeastern Europe is confirmed, with the caves of the eastern foothills of the Zagros as an intermediary.
+In the eyes of the researcher Marcel Otte, all the Aurignacian material from the Zagros seems to assume a continuity, both technical and aesthetic, from east to west, to such an extent that a migratory tendency of the Zagros Aurignacian from Central Asia to southeastern Europe is confirmed, with the caves of the eastern foothills of the Zagros as an intermediary.

-Moreover, even if we can assume that the Baradostian population consisted of people whose anatomy is that of resembles that of modern humans, there are very few paleoanthropological documents to support this: one molar from the Eshkaft-e Gavi cave (southern Zagros) and one premolar from the Wezmeh cave.
+Moreover, even if we can assume that the Baradostian population consisted of people whose anatomy is or resembles that of modern humans, there are very few paleoanthropological documents to support this: one molar from the Eshkaft-e Gavi cave (southern Zagros) and one premolar from the Wezmeh cave.
 What's more, the chronology of these two witnesses has not been precisely determined.